-What will going to church look like as we transition out of lockdown?
+What will going to church look like this winter?

 The diocese will continue to share Sunday morning worship from our cathedral, via our Facebook page.
 We'll often share digital worship from other churches on Sundays and midweek, so feel free to follow us here.
 There is a list of churches that are live-streaming digital worship, which you can access by hitting the link below: